fandora-network/docs/docs/edge/configuration/manage-private-keys.md

 ```

 :::info Key Type
-All private key files generated and used inside the Polygon Edge are relying on ECDSA with the curve [secp256k1](https://en.bitcoin.it/wiki/Secp256k1).
+All private key files generated and used inside the fandora Edge are relying on ECDSA with the curve [secp256k1](https://en.bitcoin.it/wiki/Secp256k1).

 As the curve is non-standard, it cannot be encoded and stored in any standardized PEM format.
 Importing keys that don't conform to this key type is not supported.